-Let’s go over the interfaces, libraries, and tools that are indispensable to the domain of Machine Learning.
+Let us go over the interfaces, libraries, and tools that are indispensable to the domain of Machine Learning.
 Here is the list of topics that this blog will cover along with the top 15 Machine Learning Frameworks:

 What is a Machine Learning framework?

 In its true sense, a Machine Learning framework is a collection of pre-built components that support the process of building Machine Learning models in a more efficient and optimized manner.
 It uses traditional methods and is very convenient for developers to use.
 As far as the computation process is concerned, these frameworks provide for parallelization.
-Good ML frameworks tackle the complexity of Machine Learning to make it more convenient and available for developers.
+Good Machine Learning frameworks tackle the complexity of Machine Learning to make it more convenient and available for developers.

 Start learning Machine Learning with the help of this tutorial by Intellipaat:

-Top 15 Machine Learning Frameworks
+Popular Machine Learning Frameworks

 Today, we will take a look at the top 15 Machine Learning tools and frameworks that you can use to make ML modeling easier.